DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step4.md

 `helm upgrade -f ./secure-dc1.yaml katacoda hashicorp/consul --wait &`{{execute T1}}

-### Monitor the upgrade
+### Verify the upgrade

-Now monitor that everything upgrades successfully by watching the status of running pods using the following command:
+Now verify that everything upgrades successfully by reviewing the status of running pods using the following command:

-`watch kubectl get pods`{{execute T1}}
+`kubectl get pods`{{execute T1}}

-Once all pods are in a running status, you can proceed to the next step.
+Once all pods have a status of Running, as illustrated in the following output, you can proceed to the next step.